MonoidMusician/blog/sources/tmttmt.md

     You can combine these applicatively and with other tools (if you can combine the shapes and pick them back apart); it is very useful, even without any language support whatsoever, just DSLs and fancy types.
     These are basically codecs in a single direction (not bidirectional).

+- Non-linear pattern matching.

+- Static evaluation of functions, so they can be considered as macros producing patterns.

+  This means that they have to reduce to a pattern, without running any effectful functions, and cannot have stuck case matching, and so on.

+- Pattern aliases?

 ### Use-cases to achieve